Sexual frustration can be extremely aggravating, but there are some things you can do about it.

 Another problem people with penises have when it comes to not getting enough sex is premature ejaculation.

 It is very common for lack of sexual gratification to cause intense excitement during sex, which can make it difficult to hold back.
-Something like Promescent Delay Spray may help in this situation.
+Something like a Desensitizing Spray may help in this situation.

 The assumption is usually that the cause of sexual frustration is simply not getting enough sex, but sexual frustration is most often a sign that something bigger is going on.